Dragonheart: Battle for the Heartfire: Plot

 Drago saves the twins from getting captured and forces them to fight to the death for the throne; they fight and argue until Mehgan reveals what really happened when Walter died: Edric accidentally killed their father during a fight over him becoming sheriff, and she took the blame to protect his chance at a good life; the truth compels them to reconcile.
 Returning to the castle, Edric challenges Thorgrim to get the Heartfire while Mehgan rallies the castle's women to help her fight.
 Mehgan finds an open flame, but Sable and an archer mortally wound her, also affecting Drago.
 Thorgrim absorbs the Heartfire to control its power but gets overwhelmed.
 Edric kills him, scaring off the Vikings, and Mehgan recovers the remaining Heartfire.
 Instead of taking it back, Drago has Edric use it to heal Mehgan.
 Then the twins share the bond of their dragonhearts, removing their scales and powers.
-With Gareth's family whole again, Drago dies peacefully and becomes a new star in the Draco constellation's tail, telling the twins to rule their kingdom together.
+With Gareth's family whole again, Drago dies peacefully and becomes a new star in the Draco's tail, telling the twins to rule their kingdom together.